-If you’re looking for a card for your small business, the Alaska Airlines Business Credit Card has the same welcome bonus, and also offers a companion ticket.
+If you’re looking for a card for your small business, the Alaska Airlines Business Card has a solid welcome bonus, and also offers a companion ticket.

-It could make a lot of sense to pick up both the personal and business version of the card, and then you could earn 80,000 bonus miles plus two companion tickets every year (including the first year).
+It could make a lot of sense to pick up both the personal and business version of the card, to maximize the miles and companion tickets you earn.
+Read a full review of the Alaska Business Visa Card.

 In general, I don’t recommend using an airline credit card as your primary card for your everyday spending.
 That’s because you have many credit cards that:

 - Offer 1.5-2x flexible points per dollar spent